ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

 to clearly specify in what order the recursive calls are evaluated.
 We either evaluate :lean:`fib_with_parity (n - 1)` first and :lean:`fib_with_parity (n - 2)` second, or the other way around.
-In the Rust version, the order of evaluation is not specified, and it is not a problem because the two possible orderings have the same effect on the mutable :rust:`bool`.
+In the Rust version, the order of evaluation is not specified, and it is not a problem because the two possible orderings have the same overall effect on the mutable :rust:`bool`.

 Using :lean:`fib_with_parity` in Lean also takes a bit more than a function call, we need it to give the initial value for the state and also "unwrap" the